Jonathan Olsen, PhD

 Office Phone: 940-898-2156

-Jonathan Olsen is a professor of government and the chair of the Department of History and Government at TWU.
+Jonathan Olsen is professor of political science and the chair of the Department of Social Sciences and Historical Studies at TWU.
 From 1997-2014, he was a professor of politics, philosophy and law at the University of Wisconsin-Parkside in Kenosha, Wisconsin.

-He is a three-time Fulbright Scholar (including from 1988-90 when he was in Germany during the fall of the Berlin Wall) and a German Academic Exchange Service (DAAD) fellow.
+Olsen is a three-time Fulbright Scholar (including from 1988-90 when he was in Germany during the fall of the Berlin Wall) and has been a German Academic Exchange Service (DAAD) fellow.
 He has held visiting appointments at the University of Münster, the University of Potsdam and the Europa University Viadrina (Frankfurt-Oder).
-He also serves on the executive board of the alumni association of the German Academic Exchange Service.

-He has appeared as a commentator on German TV, radio and in newspapers and he was a U.S. State Department Guest Lecturer throughout Germany and in both Irkutsk and Moscow in 2011.
+Olsen has appeared as a commentator on German TV, radio and in newspapers and he was a U.S. State Department guest lecturer throughout Germany and in both Irkutsk and Moscow in 2011.
 He has presented papers at a number of conferences over the last twenty years, including the Conference of Europeanists, the International Association for the Study of German Politics (IASGP) annual conference in London, the German Studies Association (GSA) annual conference and the American Political Science Association annual conference.
-He has also appeared as a commentator on American radio, including his recent interview with KCBS San Francisco covering the recent tensions between Turkey, the Netherlands and Germany.
+He has also appeared as a commentator for the American Institute for Contemporary German Studies, on several radio programs, and on a podcast entitled “The Marvelous Mrs. Merkel,” part of the series What Really Happened.

-From 2007-2013, he served on the executive board of the IASGPs and currently serves as its North American secretary.
-He has also served as panel organizer for the GSA for conferences in Pittsburgh and Milwaukee.
-He was also the recipient of the University of Wisconsin, Parkside’s Teaching Excellence and Research Excellence awards.
+He has served as panel organizer for the GSA for conferences in Pittsburgh and Milwaukee.
+In 2008, he was the recipient of the University of Wisconsin, Parkside’s Teaching Excellence and Research Excellence awards, the only recipient in the history of these awards to win both in the same year.

-Professor Olsen’s research has primarily focused on German and European political parties, specifically parties of the radical left and radical right.
-His recent research focuses on the institutions within the EU.
-Among the courses he teaches are European politics and the EU, democratization, comparative politics, German politics and political philosophy.
+Olsen’s research has primarily focused on German and European political parties, specifically parties of the radical left and radical right.
+His recent research also analyzes the institutions within the European Union.
+Among the courses Olsen teaches are European politics and the EU, Democratization, Comparative Politics, Fascism and the Contemporary Far Right and German History and Politics Since 1945 Through Film.